-is exactly what the word says...
-It is an instruction that waits a set amount of time doing something.
+Timer is exactly what the word says...
+It is an instruction that waits a set amount of time before doing something.

-Interent types of timers are available with different manufacturers.
+Different types of timers are available with different manufacturers.
 Here are most of them:

-D-Delay timer:
+On-Delay timer:

 This type of timer simply "delays turning on".
-In other words, after the sensor (input) turns a x-seconds are waited before activating a solenoid valve (output).
+In other words, after the sensor (input) turns on x-seconds are waited before activating a solenoid valve (output).
 This is the most common timer.
 It is often called TON (timer on-delay), TIM (timer) or TMR (timer).

-M-Delay timer:
+Off-Delay timer:

 This type of timer is the opposite of the on-delay timer listed above.
-This timer simply delays turning off".
+This timer simply "delays turning off".
 After the sensor (input) see a target, a solenoid (output) turns on.
 When the sensor no longer sees the target the solenoid is held on for x-seconds before turning it off.
 It is called a TOF (timer off-delay) and is less common than the on-delay type listed above. (i.e. few manufacturers include this type of timer)

-Accumulating timer:
+Retentive or Accumulating timer:

-and the other resets it.
-The on/off delay timers above would be reset if the input wasn't on/off for the complete timer duration.
-This timer however holds or retains extrent elapsed time when the sensor turns off in mid-stream.
-For example, how long a is on for during a 1 hour period is wanted to know.
-If one of the above timers is used will keep resetting when the sensor turns off/on.
-This timer however, will give a total example time.
-It is often called an RTO (retentive timer) or TMRA (accumulating then the instructions before the timer symbol are true the timer starts "ticking".
-When the elapses the timer will automatically close its contacts.
-When the program is running on the plc the program typically displays the elapsed or "accumulated" time for us so we can the current value.
-Typically timers can tick from 0 to 9999 or 0 to 65535 times.
+This type of timer needs 2 inputs.
+One input starts the timing event (i.e. the clock starts ticking) and the other resets it.
+The on/off delay timers above would be reset if the input sensor wasn't on/off for the complete timer duration.
+This timer however holds or retains the current elapsed time when the sensor turns off in mid-stream.
+For example, how long a sensor is on for during a 1 hour period is wanted to know.
+If one of the above timers is used they will keep resetting when the sensor turns off/on.
+This timer however, will give a total or accumulated time.
+It is often called an RTO (retentive timer) or TMRA (accumulating timer).

-Things are needed to know to use a timer:
+2 things are needed to know to use a timer:

-- 1 What will enable the timer?
-Typically this is one of the inputs.(a sensor connected to input 0000 for example) - 2 How long we want to delay before we react?
+- What will enable the timer?
+Typically this is one of the inputs.(a sensor connected to input 0000 for example) - How long we want to delay before we react?
 Let's wait 5 seconds before we turn on a solenoid, for example.